-Schedule date to meet with Resident Advisory Board for input to PHA Plan Please provide date: 4/12/2013
+Schedule date to meet with Resident Advisory Board for input to PHA Plan Please provide date: 4/11/2014

-Notify Resident Advisory Board Meeting: A meeting for Zero Income Families was already scheduled for 4/12/2013.
-The meeting was held on that date.
+Notify Resident Advisory Board Meeting: A meeting with Zero Income Families was already scheduled for 4/11/2014 and was held on same date.

-Hold Resident Advisor Board Meeting: 4/12/2013
+Hold Resident Advisor Board Meeting: The meeting was held at the City of Garland Training room on 4/11/2014

-- 4. Notify Resident Advisory Board Meeting for Zero Income Families was already scheduled for 4/12/2013.
+- 4. Notify Resident Advisory Board Meeting for Zero Income Families was already scheduled for 4/11/2014.
 No prior notification to Resident Advisory Board for input to the Annual Plan. - 5.
-Documentation of resident recommendations/comments and the PHA's response to recommendations: No resident recommendations.
+Documentation of resident recommendations/comments and the PHA's response to recommendations: